 Secret Compass will be sourcing the expedition food locally so you should expect basic but filling meals using local meat, fish and plenty of carbohydrates.
 Dietary requirements can be catered for (please note these on your application form) but may involve supplementing local supplies with dehydrated ration packs to ensure you reach an adequate amount of calories for the exertion levels required on this expedition.
 Whilst there will also be snacks on offer, it is recommended you bring at least one energy bar or favourite treat for each day of the trip for additional calories and a morale boost.

 Yemen is an Islamic country and the majority of Socotrans are Muslims, although other religions are also present and traditional animistic beliefs are often woven into everyday life.
 The team should be aware of these sensibilities and dress conservatively along with avoiding drinking alcohol in public.

 At all times, permission should be sought from individuals before taking any photos, particularly of women or children.
-The expedition is planned to conclude before the 2020 holy month of Ramadan however if there are unforeseen delays, the team should be extra aware of the religious circumstances and their actions.
+The expedition is planned to conclude just before the start of the 2020 holy month of Ramadan, however if there are unforeseen delays, the team should be extra aware of the religious circumstances and their actions.

 We are only going to be able to achieve what we want to do with the help of people in the communities we travel through.
 The people will be very hospitable and friendly to us, strangers in their land.
 Please remember that they may look at life from a very different perspective.